 The paste shortcut inserts your copied object onto your slide as a new object that is identical to the object you copied.
 This saves you from having to recreate the object you copied from scratch.

 You can use the paste shortcut as many times as you want throughout your presentation.
-This is useful when you want to add a bunch of identical objects in different places throughout your presentation.
+This is useful when you want to add a bunch of identical objects in various places throughout your presentation.

 With the keyboard shortcuts down themselves, there are two reasons why the duplicate shortcut is superior to the copy and paste shortcuts in PowerPoint.

 Why is the Duplicate shortcut better?

-1. Duplicate is twice as fast as copy and paste
+1. Duplicate is twice as fast as a Copy and Paste

 Because the duplicate keyboard shortcut copies and pastes your object in just two keystrokes instead of four, right off the bat it’s twice as fast.